ARPIT1430/Sql-DataWarehouse-Project/README.md

 ## 🛡️License
 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

-### About Me '
+###🌟 About Me
-Hi , I am Arpit Khandelwal a Mechanical Engineeering student at NSUT,Delhi
+Hi there!
+I'm Arpit Khandelwal a Mechanical Engineeering student at NSUT,Delhi.